-Example 5.6 uses the file physiology.sav previously encountered.
 A researcher suspected that the heights and core body temperature of persons might be different depending upon their sex.
-To investigate this, he posed two null hypotheses:
+To investigate this, he posed two null hypotheses based on the data from physiology.sav previously encountered:

 - The mean heights of males and females in the population are equal. - The mean body temperature of males and females in the population are equal.